Call Today! Free Immediate Response (818) 781-1570

 Most people arrested for DUI are released on their own promise to appear and given a citation ordering them to appear in court on a specific date.

-If an arrested person bails out, the bail agency will give them bail paperwork that is similar to a citation, ordering them to appear in court on a specific date.
+If an arrested person bails out, the bail agency will give them bail paperwork similar to a citation, ordering them to appear in court on a specific date.

 Police Report Forwarded to Prosecutor